Karthic-N-A/RAG-Zoo-Website-Local-Impl/docs/Component Wise Guides/EmbeddingAndIndexing.md

 Next we'll see how about seeing how our modules help us go about embedding and indexing

+Embedding and indexing involves converting documents into vector representations and organizing them for efficient retrieval

 Our [embedder](../Module-By-Module%20Deep%20Dive/embedder.md) and [indexer](../Module-By-Module%20Deep%20Dive/indexer.md) modules help us here

 ```python title="Embedding" linenums="1"